SolidFund/Solid-Fund-smart-contracts/README.md

 #### Donations

-- `pledge(uint256 _id, uint256 _amount)`: Allows users to pledge funds or tokens to a started campaign.
+- `pledge(uint256 _id, uint256 _amount)`: Allows users to pledge Glimmer (GLMR) or tokens to a started campaign.
-- `unpledge(uint256 _id)`: Allows users to unpledge their funds or tokens from a campaign that is either finished or invalid.
+- `unpledge(uint256 _id)`: Allows users to unpledge their Glimmer (GLMR) or tokens from a campaign that is either finished or invalid.

 #### Validations

-- `validateProof(uint256 _id, uint256 _goal_id, GoalStatus _status)`: Allows a validator to
-  validate or invalidate the proof attached to a goal.
+- `validateProof(uint256 _id, uint256 _goal_id, GoalStatus _status)`: Allows a validator to validate or invalidate the proof attached to a goal.

 #### Votes